rwprimitives/tor-seeker/README.md

 Basic Usage
 -----------

-Tor Seeker provides two simple methods for querying information:
+Tor Seeker provides two simple methods for querying information.

-1. Query all Tor relays in a single country.
+**Query all Tor relays in a single country**

 The following example shows how to use `-c` option with the two letter country code for Costa Rica:

-.. code-block: bash

 	$ torseeker -c cr

 	  ______           _____           __
 	 /_  __/___  _____/ ___/___  ___  / /_____  _____